PAARKAVYB/mdp-representation/README.md

 ![output](op1.png)

 ## RESULT:
-Thus, the given real world problem is successfully represented in a MDP form.
+Thus, the given real-world problem is successfully represented in a MDP form.